savoirfairelinux/standard-plus-addons/standard_plus_issue/README.rst

 services, via an icon ('/static/img/sfl_logo.png') in the navigation bar.
 The user describes the issue and join screenshots.
 The request is then emailed to you.
-Replace 'support@support.com' in '/data/ir_property_support_email.xml' with
-your support email address.
+Replace 'support@support.com' in general settings with your support email address.

 Contributors
 ------------